cmpi-standard/headers/mainpage.md

 The specification is available from the OpengGroup at:
     **TBA**

-Comments relating to the CMPI Standared, to this online documentation, or to the CMPI header files may be submitted to:
+Comments relating to the CMPI Standard, to this online documentation, or to the CMPI header files may be submitted to:

 <div style="margin-left:20px">